-Rights are afforded to workers under the equal pay provisions of the Equality Act 2010.
-The rights apply in England, Scotland and Wales only Claims for equal pay can be brought by both men and women; therefore the references in this leaflet to women apply equally to men, and vice versa.
+Rights are afforded to employees under the equal pay provisions of the Equality Act 2010.
+Claims for equal pay can be brought by both men and women; therefore the references in this leaflet to women apply equally to men, and vice versa.

 Equal pay – what it means

 Claims can deal with wages and salaries.
 But the law is also concerned with equality of other terms and conditions under the contract of employment.
-It therefore covers contractual bonuses, holiday entitlement, sick pay, pensions, share options, company car and petrol allowances, accommodation and a whole list of other benefits provided for in the contract.
+It therefore covers contractual bonuses and a whole list of other benefits provided for in the contract.

 Equal pay between men and women